 MEHRC presents courses developed by the US Environmental Protection Agency and the US Public Health Service, Division of Federal Occupational Health (DFOH).
-This course was developed by DFOH and the content, opinions, findings and conclusions expressed are not necessarily those of the EPA.
+This course vasa developed by DFOH and the content, opinions, findings and conclusions expressed are not necessarily those of the EPA.

 Communication with customers isn't one-way.
-The customer service center now uses e-mail to alert building occupants to potential interruptions in service, such as a malfunctioning HVAC unit or a need to shut off hot water.
-We also use it to request clarification of information and avoid playing telephone tag.
-By using e-mail ourselves, we subtly encourage e-mail response from customers.
+The customer service center now uses e-mail to alert building occupants to potential interruptions in service, such as a malfunc-